 Shipments > Batches.

-Batches are user specific, meaning while other users can view orders that are in another user's batch, only the user who created the batch can edit the batch or process it.
+This means that while other users can view orders that are in another user's batch, only the user who created the batch can edit the batch or process it.

 There are two ways to create a batch: